FreekBes/codam_slideshow_sys/README.md

 The *WWW_DIR* field points to the path of the web-accessible directory of the web server (normally */var/www/html*).
 Do **not** append a `/` to the end of this path.

+In your PHP config, make sure to increase the post size limit, as well as the upload file limit.

 ## Showing the slideshow on a screen
 If you didn't follow the steps in [A Clean Install](#a-clean-install), you must now create a way to show the slideshow on your screen.